cortexproject/cortex/docs/guides/cortex-with-cassandra.md

 ## Setup a locally running Cassandra

-Run Cassandra with following cmd:
+Run Cassandra with the following command:

 ```
 docker run -d --name cassandra --rm -p 9042:9042 cassandra:3.11
 ```

-Get a cql shell in the Cassandra container:
+Use Docker to execute the Cassandra Query Language (CQL) shell in the container:

 ```
 docker exec -it <container_id> cqlsh